Brian D. Lepard Harold W. Conroy Distinguished Professor of Law

 Professor Lepard holds the Harold W. Conroy Distinguished Professor of Law chair at the College of Law.
-He also serves as Academic Director of the Law College’s LL.M. in Global Legal Practice Program.
 He is the faculty adviser for the Law College’s program of concentrated study on international human rights law.
 He is a member of the editorial review boards of a number of academic journals, including The Journal of Human Rights, Religion and Human Rights: An International Journal, and The Journal of Baha'i Studies.
-He currently serves as co-chair of the Committee on the Formation of Customary International Law of the American Branch of the International Law Association and has served as chair of the International Legal Theory Interest Group of the American Society of International Law.
+He currently serves as chair of the Committee on the Formation of Customary International Law of the American Branch of the International Law Association and has served as chair of the International Legal Theory Interest Group of the American Society of International Law.
 He is a member of the International Board of Consultants of the Global Ethics and Religion Forum and of the Board of Advisors of Genocide Watch.
-He also serves as faculty adviser to the University of Nebraska-Lincoln Bahá'í Association.
+He has also served as faculty adviser to the University of Nebraska-Lincoln Bahá'í Association.

 Business Planning Law 648/G (ACCT *848) (1-4 cr hr) (Prereq: LAW 632/G, 638/G)